collaborative-robotics/collaborative-robotics.github.io/ismr-2023-workshop.md

 **Coffee Break:**  10:00 - 10:30 AM (30 minutes)

 **Session 2:**  Hands-On Session (and Poster Session), 10:30 AM - 12:00 PM (90 minutes)
-  * Set up AMBF and MONAI segmentation network (hopefully in advance)
-  * Evaluate performance of pre-trained network with AMBF simulator output
+  * Verify installation of AMBF and Surgical Robotics Challenge
-  * Collect training data in AMBF and re-train network (small number of epochs)
+  * Collect data in AMBF (video and ground-truth segmentations)
-  * Evaluate performance of re-trained network with AMBF simulator output
+  * Process data to obtain labeled images for neural network
+  * Upload data to Google drive, so that it is available in Google colab
+  * Set up MONAI in Google colab (links provided in Jupyter notebook)
+  * Train neural network in Google colab (links provided in Jupyter notebook)
+  * Run neural network (inferencing) with test data in Google colab (links provided in Jupyter notebook)
-  * Evaluate performance with dVRK images (sim-to-real)
+  * Run neural network (inferencing) with dVRK images (sim-to-real)
-  * If labeled dVRK images available, re-train network and re-evaluate

 ## Community Poster Session